 - Build must respect

-draft: true— assert with a CI check that no drafts reachdist/or the sitemap - New article template defaults to
+draft: true, asserted by a CI check that no draft reachesdist/(Step 3). - New-article template defaults to

-draft: true— opt-in publishing, not opt-out - Bulk-edit scripts that modify frontmatter must explicitly preserve
+draft: true— opt-in publishing, not opt-out. - Bulk-edit scripts that touch frontmatter must explicitly preserve existing

-draft: trueflags - Staging and prod environments use distinct
+draft: trueflags, never blanket-writedraft: false. - Staging and prod use distinct

-DRAFTSenv vars; never swap them - Add a quick
+DRAFTSenv vars; never swap or copy one into the other. - Keep a one-command

 Related